Prag8855/aab/content/guides/unemployment-benefits.md

 ## When do I get unemployment benefits?

 Usually, **as soon as you stop working**.
 Sometimes, There is a disqualification period (*Sperrzeit*) of 1 to 12 weeks.
-During the *Sperrzeit*, you don't get unemployment benefits.
+During the *Sperrzeit*, you don't get unemployment benefits, but the *Agentur für Arbeit* still pays for your health insurance.[^26]

 There is a *Sperrzeit* when...